antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 can broaden Raku's adoption and utilization.***

 "LLM::Functions" establishes a (functional programming) connection between Raku's capabilities and the vast potential of LLMs.
-I would like to upgrade that promising pairing into a fusion of sorts, something that some might call a "dynamic duo."
+Ideally that promising LLM-Raku pairing is further strengthened and enriched into something that some might call a "dynamic duo."

 To enhance the pairing of Raku with LLMs, it's *also* essential to have:
 - LLM prompt repository with many well documented prompts; see [WRIr1]